nchatharoo/python_for_cybersecurity/README.md

 10. **ARP Poisoning** (`arper.py`):
    - A script designed for ARP poisoning attacks.
 It allows an attacker to intercept and manipulate network traffic between a victim and the gateway, effectively placing the attacker in the middle of the communication stream (man-in-the-middle attack)

+11. **Email Sniffer** (`mail_sniffer.py`):
+   - This script uses Scapy to sniff network traffic on common email ports and looks for any packets containing the keywords 'user' or 'pass' (for testing purpose).
+When such packets are found, it prints the destination IP and the payload, which may include usernames and passwords being transmitted over the network.

 ## Motivation

 I am pursuing a career transition into cybersecurity.
 My goal is to leverage my programming skills and knowledge  to contribute to the field of cybersecurity.
 This repository serves as a testament to my dedication and motivation to enhance my skills and to prepare myself for a professional role in this exciting and vital domain.